ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-backward-compatibility.md

 end
 ```

-Using the [recommended apporach](https://github.com/simplecov-ruby/simplecov?#running-simplecov-against-spawned-subprocesses) to start `SimpleCov` for spawned subprocess.
-We are going to skip the step `SimpleCov.at_fork.call(Process.pid)` as the additional fork behavior is not required in this case.
+Following the [SimpleCov Spawn Subprocesses Guide] to start `SimpleCov` for spawned subprocesses, we’ll skip the `SimpleCov.at_fork.call(Process.pid)` step, as the additional fork behavior isn't needed in this case.

 ```rb
 # .simplecov_spawn.rb